Freelance Websites

 - Gengo

 If you are new to freelancing, landing your first gig might prove to be more difficult than you thought.
-However, some freelancing sites are designed in such a way that it favors newbies.
+However, some freelancing sites are designed in such a way that favor newbies.
 They dedicate their services to helping new freelancers to secure their first projects.

 The following are some of the best freelancing sites for newbies: